Chicken with Green Chiles and Cheese (Video)

 - Bake just until cheese is completely melted.
 (Don’t leave it long enough to brown the cheese or the chicken will be over-done.

-Serve hot, with things like sour cream, salsa, chopped avocado, or Green Tabasco Sauce to add at the table if desired.
+Serve hot, with things like sour cream, salsa, chopped avocado, or Green Tabasco Sauce (affiliate link) to add at the table if desired.

 Low-Carb Twice-Cooked Chicken with Green Chiles and Cheese

 - 4 large boneless, skinless chicken breasts, trimmed of any fat and undesirable parts